 1 in 40

-Increasingly communities across Scotland are concerned about the speed of traffic in their streets.
+Increasingly, communities across Scotland are concerned about the speed of traffic in their streets.

-Our Lower Speed Communities project worked with communities and local authorities to look at:
+Our Lower Speed Communities project helps: